New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

-\begin{definition}[\textbf{Locally compact space}] A topological space $\X$ is called locally compact if each $x\in \X$ has a compact neighborhood, i.e., there is a compact set $K\subseteq \X$ and some open $U\subseteq\X$ such that $x\in U\subseteq K$. \end{definition} Note that every hemicompact metric space $\X$ must be separable, as it can be written as a countable union of compact metric spaces, where the latter are separable (see Lemma \ref{lem:compact_metric_separable}).
-For non-separable $\X$, Theorem \ref{thm:dense_Frechet_hemicompact} hence implies that there is always a dense set $S\subset \CC(\X, \Y)$ which is not sequentially dense.
-This shows that \ref{fig:approximation_types:(A)} and \ref{fig:approximation_types:(B)} above are not equivalent in general.
-An explicit construction of such a set is provided in Theorem \ref{thm:X_nonseparableMetricSpace_equivalence}, for which we are grateful to Hendrik Vogt from the University of Bremen for his valuable contribution to this example.
+\begin{definition}[Locally compact space] A topological space $\X$ is called locally compact if each $x\in \X$ has a compact neighborhood, i.e., there is a compact set $K\subseteq \X$ and some open $U\subseteq\X$ such that $x\in U\subseteq K$. \end{definition} Note that every hemicompact metric space $\X$ must be separable, as it can be written as a countable union of compact metric spaces, where the latter are separable (see \Cref{lem:compact_metric_separable}).
+For non-separable $\X$, \Cref{thm:dense_Frechet_hemicompact} hence implies that there is always a dense set $S\subset \CC(\X, \Y)$ which is not sequentially dense.
+This shows that \labelcref{fig:approximation_types:(A)} and \labelcref{fig:approximation_types:(B)} above are not equivalent in general.
+An explicit construction of such a set is provided in \Cref{thm:X_nonseparableMetricSpace_equivalence}, for which we are grateful to Hendrik Vogt from the University of Bremen for his valuable contribution to this example.
 Further, if $\X$ is an infinite-dimensional normed space, it follows that it cannot be locally compact, as the closed balls $\overline{B}_r(x)$ for $x\in \X$ and $r>0$ are never compact.
-A combination of Theorem \ref{thm:dense_Frechet_hemicompact} as well as the Lemmata \ref{lem:denseFU_k_sequence} and \ref{lem:ksequence_hemicompact} leads to the fact that every hemicompact metric space is locally compact (alternatively, see also \cite[Section 8]{Arens1946}).
-Therefore, Theorem \ref{thm:dense_Frechet_hemicompact} also reveals that for any infinite-dimensional normed space $\X$, there must be dense sets in $\CC(\X, \Y)$ which are not sequentially dense.
+A combination of \Cref{thm:dense_Frechet_hemicompact} as well as the \Cref{lem:denseFU_k_sequence,lem:ksequence_hemicompact} leads to the fact that every hemicompact metric space is locally compact (alternatively, see also \cite[Section 8]{Arens1946}).
+Therefore, \Cref{thm:dense_Frechet_hemicompact} also reveals that for any infinite-dimensional normed space $\X$, there must be dense sets in $\CC(\X, \Y)$ which are not sequentially dense.

-In order to prove Theorem \ref{thm:dense_Frechet_hemicompact}, we need to settle down some more terminology and introduce the notion of a so-called open $k$-cover and a $k$-sequence, for which we follow \cite{Caserta2006} and \cite{Osipov2018}.
+In order to prove \Cref{thm:dense_Frechet_hemicompact}, we need to settle down some more terminology and introduce the notion of a so-called open $k$-cover and a $k$-sequence, for which we follow \cite{Caserta2006} and \cite{Osipov2018}.